crobi/rpg-cards/README.md

 4. Run `npm install`
 5. Run `npm run build`

-To see the generator in action, choose one:
+To lanunch the generator on your pc:

 - Run `npm start` to run the local HTTP server, then open one of the indicated URLs (e.g. http://localhost:8080) in your browser

-- Open `./generator/index.html` in your browser
+To deply the generator into a website:

-- Deploy the content of the `./generator` folder to your server
+- Deploy the content of the `./generator` folder to your server (i.e. using an FTP client)

 Support
 =======